hippylib/hippylib2muq/doc/source/poisson.md

 The main classes and functions used here are

-- `pymuqModeling::PyModPiece` : an abstract interface for defining vector-valued models
+- `muq.Modeling::PyModPiece` : an abstract interface for defining vector-valued models
-- `pymuqModeling::PyGaussianBase` : an abstract interface for implementing Gaussian distributions
+- `muq.Modeling::PyGaussianBase` : an abstract interface for implementing Gaussian distributions
-- `pymuqModeling::WorkGraph` : a graph or a frame of connected `pymuqModeling::PyModPiece` (or `pymuqModeling::WorkPiece`) classes
+- `muq.Modeling::WorkGraph` : a graph or a frame of connected `muq.Modeling::PyModPiece` (or `muq.Modeling::WorkPiece`) classes
-- `pymuqSamplingAlgorithms::CrankNicolsonProposal` : the pCN proposal
+- `muq.SamplingAlgorithms::CrankNicolsonProposal` : the pCN proposal
-- `pymuqSamplingAlgorithms::MALAProposal` : the MALA proposal
+- `muq.SamplingAlgorithms::MALAProposal` : the MALA proposal
-- `pymuqSamplingAlgorithms::MHKernel` : the Metropolis-Hastings transition kernel
+- `muq.SamplingAlgorithms::MHKernel` : the Metropolis-Hastings transition kernel
-- `pymuqSamplingAlgorithms::DRKernel` : the delayed rejection kernel
+- `muq.SamplingAlgorithms::DRKernel` : the delayed rejection kernel
-- `pymuqSamplingAlgorithms::SingleChainMCMC` : a single chain MCMC sampler
+- `muq.SamplingAlgorithms::SingleChainMCMC` : a single chain MCMC sampler

-To interface <a href="https://hippylib.github.io">hIPPYlib</a> and <a href="http://muq.mit.edu">MUQ</a> for this example, `hippymuq` provides the following classes:
+To interface <a href="https://hippylib.github.io">hIPPYlib</a> and <a href="http://muq.mit.edu">MUQ</a> for this example, `hippylib2muq` provides the following classes:

-- `hippymuq::Param2LogLikelihood` : a child of `muq::PyModPiece` which wraps `hippylib::PDEVariationalProblem` and `hippylib:PointwiseStateObservation` (solving the forward problem, mapping from parameters to log likelihood and evaluating its derivative)
+- `hippylib2muq::Param2LogLikelihood` : a child of `muq::PyModPiece` which wraps `hippylib::PDEVariationalProblem` and `hippylib:PointwiseStateObservation` (solving the forward problem, mapping from parameters to log likelihood and evaluating its derivative)
-- `hippymuq::BiLaplaceGaussian` : a child of `pymuqModeling::PyGaussianBase` which wraps `hippylib::BiLaplacianPrior`
+- `hippylib2muq::BiLaplaceGaussian` : a child of `muq.Modeling::PyGaussianBase` which wraps `hippylib::BiLaplacianPrior`
-- `hippymuq::LAPosteriorGaussian` : a child of `pymuqModeling::PyGaussianBase` which wraps `hippylib::GaussianLRPosterior`
+- `hippylib2muq::LAPosteriorGaussian` : a child of `muq.Modeling::PyGaussianBase` which wraps `hippylib::GaussianLRPosterior`

 ## III.
 Implementation